FGK-PASMAS/FGK_PASMAS_frontend/README.md

 ### Deployment via Docker

 PasMAs comes with 2 included docker-compose files.
 One is for using the application over HTTP, and the other one for HTTPS.
+Make sure you have an up-to-date version of [Docker](https://www.docker.com/) installed on your server.

 #### HTTP